ucsw/css-organizer/README.md

 ### UC 4 I want to sort the properties of _all rules_.</i> :<br>
 Select everything, `ctrl-a`, then do as in UC1 or UC2.
 <br><br>
-### UC 5 When sorting in groups i want the group names to show, spaces between groups, nothing between groups :<br>
+### UC 5 When sorting in groups I want the group names to show, spaces between groups, nothing between groups :<br>
 Go to the settings and set the display options
 <br><br>
 ### UC 6 I want to set up grouping in my own way :<br>